FairRootGroup/FairRoot/README.md

 1. Install [FairSoft](https://github.com/FairRootGroup/FairSoft/tree/dev)

-    we use here "fair_install" as a directory name, you can use what you went!
+    we use here "fair_install" as a directory name, you can use what you want!
     ```bash
     mkdir ~/fair_install
     cd ~/fair_install